decoy-school/school-site/src/about-us/meet-the-governors.md

       I’m very keen that Decoy communicates well with parents and have been pleased to see this improve during my time as governor.
-  - title: Ruth Dennis - Co-opted Governor
-    picture: /uploads/ruth-d-5-.jpg
-    bio: My name is Ruth Dennis and I am delighted to have joined the Governing Body from the start of this academic year (September 2020).
-My affinity with the school goes back to the time when my own 3 children received a fantastic education here between 1995 to 2005.
-During part of this time, I also worked at the school (1998 – 2003) initially as a Meal Time Assistant but then as a Teaching Assistant supporting various class teachers from within the First Steps Nursery through to Year 6.
-I have many fond memories of this interesting time which also supported me to progress my own career within Education.
-I left Decoy school in 2003 to commence a teaching role but have always kept an interest in the school’s progress and journey as I live in the local community.
-I now look forward to supporting in a different capacity and bringing the education and managerial skills and experience that I have developed over the years to the role of a Governor.
   - title: Sandra Cartwright - Co-opted Governor (Co Vice Chair of Governing Body)
     picture: /uploads/sandra-c.jpg
     bio: Born in Cornwall, and educated at the local Girls Grammar School, I began